Membrane Biogas Upgrading

 Since Greenmac is part of the stable family owned Rootselaargroup, we have the possibility to advise and support our Clients in financing the systems with lease or flexible payment terms.
 We were the worldwide first to adapt VPSA technology for landfill gas upgrading, and also first with the Low Pressure CO₂ Absorption (LP Cooab®) technology.
 The membrane upgrading process completes our upgrading portfolio.

-to your explorer or platform subscription to get access to the track record of this technology.
+to your explorer or higher plan to get access to all the 4 deployment references.